icpc/ccs-specs/Contest_API.md

 #### POST and PUT clarifications

 To add a clarification one can use the `POST` or `PUT` method on the clarifications endpoint.
-The `POST` or `PUT` must include a valid JSON object with the same attributes the clarification endpoint returns with a `GET` request with the following exceptions:
+The `POST` or `PUT` must include a valid JSON object with the same properties the clarification endpoint returns with a `GET` request with the following exceptions:

-* When an attribute value would be null it is optional - you do not need to include it. e.g. if a clarification is not related to a problem you can chose to include or exclude the `problem_id`.
+* When an property value would be null it is optional - you do not need to include it. e.g. if a clarification is not related to a problem you can chose to include or exclude the `problem_id`.
 * When submitting using a `team` role, `POST` must be used and `id`, `to_team_id`, `time`, and